Management - Graduate

 Programs Director – Tali Shekel-Graff

-The Recanati Executive MBA Program is notable for the depth of its connection to the complex realities of the business world, its scope, its demands, the quality of the managers studying in it and the quality of its teaching.
-It aims to prepare participants for senior general management positions, train them as business leaders and provide them with professional depth alongside theoretical knowledge.
+The Executive MBA Program is distinguished by its deep engagement with the complex realities of the business world, its academic rigor, its broad scope, and the exceptional quality of both its participants and faculty.
+The program is designed to prepare and promote executives for senior general management roles, develop them as business leaders, and provide them with professional depth grounded in strong theoretical& practical foundations.

 The program is conducted in Hebrew.